jacopoMauro/dm552/haskell/ex_sheet4_datatypes_typeclasses.md

 -   Circles are defined by x and y coordinates and a radius.
 -   Rectangles are defined by their lower left corner and upper right corner.
--   Update so points are represented by their own class.
+-   Update so points are represented by their own type.
 -   Make functions that calculate the surface area of shapes.
 -   Make functions that move the shapes around.
 -   Write at least one more function that has at least one argument of type `Shape`.
 E.g.: